pablogf-uma/chacha-implementation/README.md

 - Source code of the algorithm.
 - Test vectors (3 from RFC 8439 and a total of 5) that confirm the correct functioning algorithm.
-- A python script that generates custom test vectors.
+- A Python script that generates custom test vectors.

 <h2>Performance:</h2>